deathworlders/online/content/books/deathworlders/chapter-76-hell-and-high-water/index.md

 ___

 **Date Point: 18y9m1w3d AV**
 **Clan Stoneback training range, planet Gao**

 ***Daar, Great Father of the Gao***

 This wasn’t a typical Couch Night.
-For one, it was on Gao, for a change.
-There were too many people to fit in the day room around the legendary Couch, so instead First Fang had bashed together something more biggerer and more able to accommodate everyone, out in the countryside inside a cozy lil’ glade, one of the few still open to the public.
+For one, it was on Gao.
+There were too many people to fit in the day room around the legendary Couch, so instead First Fang had bashed together something more biggerer and more able to accommodate everyone, out in the countryside inside a cozy lil’ glade.
+It was nice and well-shaded, private while still being close to a nearby little village, and it was one of the few still open to the public, which meant they could visit any time they wanted.

-It was growing and recovering, just like everyone these days.
+It had seen some damage in the War of course, but the trees were growing and recovering, just like everyone and everything else these days.
 Forestnettle had really worked some magic on it!
 Still, it *was* on Stoneback property, and this last lil’ get-together…

-Well, it was *important.* Daar had six dozen o’ the most elite military operators ever assembled in the galaxy, and soon enough he’d be sending them off to do a terrible thing.
+Well, it was *important,* so Daar had his aide pick a weekend where nobody else had any big plans or reservations or whatever, then snatch it up and make any apologies that needed making.
+They'd lucked out and there were plenty of free weekends, which was a small blessing: he hadta find room 'fer six dozen o’ the most elite military operators ever assembled in the galaxy, since they deserved a break an' soon enough he’d be sending them off to do a terrible thing.

 Quite likely, quite a few of ‘em wouldn’t come back.
+Sobering thought, as always.

-The more he looked into the situation, well...more and more, it looked like he might be one of them.
+An' the fuckin' *worstest* part is, the more he looked into the situation, well...more and more, it looked like he might be one of them.
 Despite all he’d said to Yan not so long ago, sometimes the Great Father *did* have to don the armor and go to war himself, or else he weren’t no Great Father at all.

-That was especially true when they din’t have enough men good enough to do this mission.
-With that sobering fact looming in front of him, and with how *balls-bustingly* critical it was to secure themselves in the first few seconds of this assault…
+That was especially true when they din’t have enough good men who were good enough to do this mission.
+With that sobering fact looming in front of him, and with how *balls-bustingly* critical it was to secure themselves on-planet in the first few seconds of this assault…

 He had ‘ta go.
-The moment coming upon them soon demanded it.
-More, he *wanted* to, sure enough.
-He was a warrior in his soul.
-Still, he was careful not to put the idea forward, let his advisors think on it.
-They did, and the tactical reality...made itself known.
+The moment coming upon them demanded it.
+More, he *wanted* to.
+He was a warrior in his soul an' watchin' young men go off 'ta die 'fore they'd left a legacy just *gnawed* at his soul, s'pecially when he coulda saved 'em from a pointless fate.

+Still, he *did* unnerstand how important it was to be cautious.
+He was very careful not to put the idea forward to anyone, let his advisors think on it an' take his lead.
+Nonetheless, they thinked and thinked good an' damn hard, and when they did, the tactical reality...made itself known.
 Even his advisors who routinely discouraged him from anything fun or dangerous found themselves mute, lately.

+Some fights, you couldn't leave anything on the table.
+This was one of 'em.

 An’ that was the thing.
 This really was an all-in assault.
 If they didn’t win, didn’t make their point hard enough...the Hunters would retaliate.
 They had a lot less to lose, after all.
 All of that meant a few things.
 He needed erryone at their best an’ workin’ together if they were gonna claw a good victory outta what promised to be a hard fuckin’ fight.
 He needed ‘em rested, needed ‘em bonded together in that weird way only blooded brothers in arms could ever understand.

 Fun, therefore, was mandatory.
 And the mandatory fun needed three things.